GABRIELLE ZEVIN is a New York Times best-selling novelist whose books have been translated into thirty-nine languages.

 The Storied Life of A.J.
-Fikry spent several months on the New York Times Best Seller List, reached #1 on the National Indie Best Seller List, was a USA Today Best Seller, and has been a best seller all around the world.
+Fikry also spent many months on the New York Times Best Seller List.
 A.J.
-Fikry was honored with the Southern California Independent Booksellers Award for Fiction and the Japan Booksellers’ Prize, and was long listed for the International Dublin Literary Award, among other honors.
+Fikry was honored with the Southern California Independent Booksellers Award for Fiction, the Japan Booksellers’ Prize, and was long listed for the International Dublin Literary Award, among other honors.
 A.J.
 Fikry is now a feature film with a screenplay by Zevin.
 She has also written children’s books, including the award-winning Elsewhere.

 She is the screenwriter of Conversations with Other Women (Helena Bonham Carter) for which she received an Independent Spirit Award Nomination for Best First Screenplay.
 She has occasionally written criticism for the New York Times Book Review and NPR’s All Things Considered, and she began her writing career, at age fourteen, as a music critic for the Fort Lauderdale Sun-Sentinel.
 Zevin is a graduate of Harvard University.
 She lives in Los Angeles.